www.scantips.com

 Image from Wikipedia

 There's also a large chart of Field of View (angular, in degrees) for many lens focal lengths and a few popular sensors on the next page.
 Another page is a Field of View math section if interested in that.
-The Depth of Field calculator here can also show Field of View at both subject and at background.
+The Depth of Field calculator here can also show Field of View size at both subject or background distances.
 Or somewhat related (same math), another calculator can compute distance or size of an object in a photo.

 The image Exif data may show some what you need to know to obtain some of the required information about your cell phone or compact camera to operate this calculator.
 Determining this otherwise can be a rather difficult task (especially for video formats), and there are still ifs and buts.
 If you don't know sensor size, Option 4 can be just the ticket for phones and compacts, but if unsure about what it wants, please see this summary of Issues determining Sensor Size which might help.